austynwhaley/clermontSA2/README.md

 # Clermont WebApp

-Just a basic webapp the grabs users from randomuser.me API saves them to a SQL db to which you can edit or delete them as well as read them from the main list.
+Just a basic webapp that grabs users from randomuser.me API saves them to a SQL db to which you can edit or delete them as well as read them from the main list.

 ![alt text](image.png)